humanitec/about/docs/roadmap.md

 ### More flexible Resource Types

 Humanitec already provides a range of core resource types such as [`dns`](https://docs.humanitec.com/integrations/resource-types/dns), [`postgres`](https://docs.humanitec.com/integrations/resource-types/postgres) and [`volume`](https://docs.humanitec.com/integrations/resource-types/volume).
 Since the introduction of Resource References (previously known as Dependent Resources) a lot more can be achieved with the resources system.
-We will be introducing a number of new types including `tsl-cert` for modelling TLS Certificates, `k8s-namespace` to make it easier to programmatically defined the name of namespaces and additional types to model dependencies on services in other applications or hosted in other platforms.
+We will be introducing a number of new types including `tls-cert` for modelling TLS Certificates, `k8s-namespace` to make it easier to programmatically define the name of namespaces and additional types to model dependencies on services in other applications or hosted in other platforms.

 ### Virtual Drivers